 Another talked about how the Egyptian pyramid structure points toward clues that the Earth is a flat diamond shape, supported by pillars.

-Between sounding off about the Vatican and the fact that the establishment has indoctrinated us to believe all sorts of things, including that the Earth is a sphere, a third speaker suggested that cancer is caused by negative emotions and argued that dinosaurs didn't exist.
+Between sounding off about the Vatican and the fact the establishment has indoctrinated us to believe all sorts of things, including that the Earth is a sphere, a third speaker suggested that cancer is caused by negative emotions and argued that dinosaurs didn't exist.

 But what about the people at the convention?

-"I think conspiracy theories like 9/11 and the fake moon landing keep your mind receptive and take you on this new journey toward the truth," Gary John, the event organizer, told me.
-"When you look at the moon landings, what do you notice?
-When you look at what you've been shown in the past, you think, Hang on a minute, I've noticed a bit more.
-It's almost like you read a book and you don't understand it, then two years later, you read the same book again and you do understand it.
+"I think conspiracy theories like 9/11 and the fake moon landing keep your mind receptive and take you on this new journey towards the truth," Gary John, the event organiser, told me.
+"When you look at the moon landings, what you notice is: when you look at what you've been shown in the past, you think, 'Hang on a minute, I've noticed a bit more.'
+It's almost like you read a book and you don't understand it, then two years later you read the same book again and you do understand it.
 The book hasn't changed – it's the same words – but you've changed.
-So [becoming a flat earther] made me more skeptical, and more aware."
+So [Flat Earth] made me more skeptical, more aware."